 Plans for 2023 included six dates in the U.S. and Canada starting September 8th in Pittsburgh and wrapping up on September 16th in Denver.
 Set to arrive on June 23rd was an extended box set edition of his 1991 live album "24 Nights".
 The collection contains previously unreleased audio and video from his celebrated run at London's Royal Albert Hall.
 On November 16th of that same year, Julien's Auctions in Nashville sold Clapton's Gibson SG guitar, dubbed "The Fool", for a whopping $1.27 million (£1.03 million).

-In his 50-year-plus career, Eric Clapton has rolled up plenty of honors, including numerous hit records, 19 Grammys and becoming the first musician inducted three times into the Rock And Roll Hall Of Fame.
+Over the course of his career, Eric Clapton has rolled up plenty of honors, including numerous hit records, nineteen Grammys and becoming the first musician inducted three times into the Rock And Roll Hall Of Fame.